zploskey/chemdb/README.md

 Now we need to install our dependencies (Doctrine version 1 and CodeIgniter).
 CodeIgniter is the web framework on which ChemDB is built.
-Doctrine is a database abstraction layer and object-relational mapper used to interact with the internal database:
+Doctrine is a database abstraction layer and object-relational mapper used to interact with the internal database.
+First, install Composer (https://getcomposer.org/).

-    git submodule init
+Then run the following command from the project directory:

-    git submodule update
+    composer install

 Basic Configuration
 -------------------